nishant-firefly/adrush/README.md

-# Kahoot Clone
+# Adrush

-Kahoot! is a game-based learning platform, used as educational technology in schools and other educational institutions.
-This is a basic prototype of Kahoot.
+Adrush! is a ad game-based platform.

 ## Getting started

 ### Setup Database
 - Install postgres
-- Create Database named as "kahoot"
+- Create Database named as "adrush"
 - Create tables
    - In `db` folder, you will get `table.sql` file.
    - Execute the queries to create tables